-If you’re a company that utilises web scraping to help grow your business, you might find that you’re limited by time.
+If you’re a company that utilizes web scraping to help grow your business, you might find that you’re limited by time.
 Making decisions based on data can be difficult if you have a shallow pool of information to draw from, and you might often find that you never feel fully in control, or that opportunities are being missed.

-Building a scraper that suits you is entirely dependant on the kind of information you’re after and the websites you are looking to get it from.
-Because websites vary wildly in complexity, you’re not going to find an easy solution to collect data from everywhere quickly and without fuss – the more complicated the website is, the more sophisticated your scraper will need to be to function properly.
+Building a scraper that suits you is entirely dependent on the kind of online information you’re after and the websites you are looking to get it from.
+Because websites vary wildly in complexity, you’re not going to find an easy solution to collect data from everywhere quickly and without fuss – the more complicated the website is, the more sophisticated your web scraper will need to be to function properly.

-Ultimately if you’re scraping at scale you need to be able to control when and where you’re doing it and closed frameworks can make that process extremely difficult to control at times.
-On top of that there is always the risk of the developer pulling the plug and leaving you in a position where you can’t move your scrapers and that is a potentially disastrous situation that should be avoided.
+Ultimately if you’re web scraping at scale you need to be able to control when and where you’re doing it and closed frameworks can make that process extremely difficult to control at times.
+On top of that, there is always the risk of the developer pulling the plug and leaving you in a position where you can’t move your web scrapers and that is a potentially disastrous situation that should be avoided.

 Ultimately, websites are constantly changing and evolving.
-The constant flow of information is great for business, but it can be a total nightmare for scrapers following rigid logic as when the rules change they will continue reporting even if that data is flawed and out of date.
-In some cases they can even crash all together, leaving you with no info and a lot of time wasted figuring out what happened.
-In order to guarantee good results you need to be adjusting your scrapers regularly – at least once a month – to ensure they are working optimally.
+The constant flow of information is great for business, but it can be a total nightmare for web scrapers following rigid logic as when the rules change they will continue reporting even if that data is flawed and out of date.
+In some cases, they can even crash altogether, leaving you with no info and a lot of time wasted figuring out what happened.
+In order to guarantee good results, you need to be adjusting your web scrapers regularly – at least once a month – to ensure they are working optimally.

 Now there are ways of smoothing this out and reducing the time you need to spend manually examining, but ultimately you need to develop some criteria for good quality information and work out a way of ensuring that it’s being reported.
 A good place to start would be to look at the patterns in data from specific sites, and see if you can define sections that pop up routinely and have a tool that scans your data to see if it follows the usual trajectory.
 If not you can then manually review it and adjust as necessary.

 Once you are at the stage where your data is validated and is coming in at a fast pace, you need to have a storage solution implemented and waiting so you don’t waste anything.
 If you’re starting small a simple spreadsheet will do but as you grow in size and the data you’re harvesting demands more space it’s vital you have tools lined up to store it properly.

-It might be because you don’t need to tackle complicated projects, or it might be because you don’t have access to sophisticated data storage solutions, or simply that you currently don’t have the means to get the technical know-how required for more bespoke scraping solutions – every project has limits and long term success relies on knowing when to back off to avoid burnout.
+It might be because you don’t need to tackle complicated projects, or it might be because you don’t have access to sophisticated data storage solutions, or simply that you currently don’t have the means to get the technical know-how required for more bespoke scraping solutions – every web scraping project has limits and long term success relies on knowing when to back off to avoid burnout.
 It might not be the answer you’re looking for but if you want longevity sometimes the best approach is to start relatively small scale and build and upgrade slowly over time.
 This way you can be sure you never outgrow your capabilities and you keep a firm hold on the quality of your data over the long term.